 Desirability — do customers want it?

 Without the CMO active, you build in silence.
-In a world where 84% of knowledge workers use AI daily, the noise level has never been higher.
+In a world where 75% of knowledge workers now use AI at work — yet only 16% are "Frontier Professionals" producing outsized output (Microsoft Work Trend Index, 2026) — the noise level has never been higher.
 A value proposition that only makes sense to the founder disappears into that noise.

 The financial foundation: